Apply GBA+ to your work

 The need to better prevent and respond to Traumatic Brain Injuries (TBI) has gained increased attention as a result of recent high-profile lawsuits by athletes who have sustained concussions in professional sports.

-- Are women experiencing traumatic brain injuries (TBI) at the same rates as men?
+- Are all genders experiencing traumatic brain injuries (TBI) at the same rates as men?

-- Are there groups at higher risk of sustaining a TBI, based on gender expectations (e.g. risk-taking behaviour), or other identity factors?
+- Are there groups at higher risk of sustaining a TBI, based on gender expectations (for example risk-taking behaviour), or other identity factors?

 - Are there sex or gender factors that influence TBI symptoms and recovery?

-- Have you ensured that the research you are consulting has included the experiences of both women and men?
+- Have you ensured that the research you are consulting has included the experiences of all genders?

 To learn more about applying GBA+ to TBI, watch this micro-learning video called Applying GBA+ to Concussion Prevention and Treatment.